Copyright 2015. Dick DeCoit. All rights reserved.

 Known for his local stage work, he appeared in the Los Angeles premiere of Aaron Sorkin’s masterpiece A Few Good Men in which his performance as Colonel Jessep found critics unanimous in their praise.
 Other noteworthy stage roles include the Critic’s Choice production of Dealer’s Choice by Patrick Marber and the lead in the West Coast Premiere of Horton Foote's Young Man from Atlanta.
 He received one of the last DramaLogue Awards for his performance in The Cave.

-His writing partnership with Brian Gross has yielded the Second Cycle of Desire and Deceit and a 30 episode arc for Crime and
+His writing has yielded the Second Cycle of Desire and Deceit and a 30 episode arc for Crime and

 Old Country Productions, LLC